 A funding agreement exists between the Department for Education and Paradigm Trust, which sets out the framework for the operation of Old Ford Primary Academy.
-Under that funding agreement, Paradigm Trust is required to publish in each academy financial year information in relation to:
+Under that funding agreement, Paradigm Trust is required to publish in each financial year information in relation to:

 - Pupil attainment on entry to school is exceptionally low with pupils up to 18 months below their chronological age